Mister-Industries/tinyCore/README.md

-# tinyCore - A Better ESP32 Starter Kit
+# tinyCore - A Better Way to Learn ESP32

 <div align="center">